blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 ### The Report

 Present a ONE PAGE document with the molecular orbital diagram with images of the bonding orbitals.
 Present a table of charges for each carbon group (a carbon atom and all attached hydrogens).
-Present a table of p-orbital coefficients for each $\pi$-MO.
+Present a table of p-orbital coefficients for each &pi;-MO.
 Include an image of the electron density mapped with the electrostatic potential to demonstrate charge location (admittedly there will be no charges in ethylene, but other molecules will reveal detail here)

-Compare the $\pi$-MOs, coefficients and charges from your GAMESS calculations to the values from the exercise with SHMO $\pi$-systems.
+Compare the &pi;-MOs, coefficients and charges from your GAMESS calculations to the values from the exercise with SHMO &pi;-systems.

 Now repeat the exercise for the following situations as assigned.
-Don’t bother making any more images of $\sigma$-orbitals.
-Just show $\pi$-orbitals in your diagrams (but please do indicate the $\sigma$-orbitals with lines for relative energy levels and arrows for electrons).
+Don’t bother making any more images of &sigma;-orbitals.
+Just show &pi;-orbitals in your diagrams (but please do indicate the &sigma;-orbitals with lines for relative energy levels and arrows for electrons).

 1. Allyl anion
 2. Butadiene